Sobhan Mohmand, Career Expert 1 Jan 2024

-As a veterinary surgeon (also known as a vet), you will be responsible for diagnosing and treating the injuries or illnesses of animals.
+As a veterinary surgeon, you will be responsible for diagnosing and treating the injuries or illnesses of animals.

 There are limited vacancies for this role and competition is high, so it is essential that you have a strong veterinary surgeon CV that will increase your chances of being invited for a job interview.

 This guide has been created to help you achieve this goal – let’s get started!

 I am an accomplished, sympathetic and caring Veterinary Surgeon with a 1st class degree in veterinary science and extensive practical experience working in a busy small animal practice within a team of five vets and six nurses.
 I am experienced in diagnosing and managing a variety of diseases and conditions, performing a broad range of surgeries, performing euthanasia and using specialist medical equipment and computer programs to effectively perform my duties.
 I am very passionate about animal welfare, and I always endeavour to provide the highest care to the animals I treat.

 |2011 – 2014

 |2009 – 2011

 Results: Biology: A Chemistry: B Sociology: B

 Results: 12 GCSEs at Grades A*- C.

 |Oct 2014 – Present